cocotb/cocotb/docs/source/quickstart.rst

 ****************
 Quickstart Guide
 ****************
 The following sections describe, in short with examples, how to setup a few minimal cocotb testcases, how to run the simulation and how to view the generated waveform.
-For a more thorough and complete explanations about some of the intricacies of cocotb testbenches refer to the :ref:`writing_tbs`.
+For a more thorough and complete explanations about some of the intricacies of cocotb testbenches refer to the :ref:`writing_tbs` page.

 Prerequisites
 =============
-Before starting, install the :ref:`prerequisites<install-prerequisites>` and cocotb itself: *pip install cocotb*
+Before starting, install the :ref:`prerequisites<install-prerequisites>` and cocotb itself: ``pip install cocotb``

-Run *cocotb-config --version* in a terminal window to verify that cocotb is installed.
+Run ``cocotb-config --version`` in a terminal window to verify that cocotb is installed.

 The examples described are made to work with the `icarus <https://steveicarus.github.io/iverilog/>`_.
 However, another verilog simulator can probably be used as well.
 See :ref:`simulator-support` for a comprehensive list of the cocotb supported simulators.